Ready to Ride in HCMC

 It’s 9PM, I slowly open my eyes and look out of the window.
 All I see is a sea of motorbikes, and it takes me a moment to realize that I am in the bus to Vietnam.
 It seems like we’ve arrived.

 My friends suggested I should visit Ho Chi Minh City, they told me it is a wonderful place.
 The city center is beautiful; there are many cool sky bars with an amazing view and the traffic is incredible.
 Furthermore, Some of my more adventurous friends even rode a bike here, and they claim it’s not so difficult, you just have to go with the flow.
 So, I planned to stay for a few days, rent and ride a motorbike in HCMC and then make a short road trip north.
-But, now I see the traffic with my own eyes, I’m not so sure anymore.
+Originally, i’d planned to buy a motorbike for it, some cheap broken thing I could fix up with a unibat motorcycle battery, and then sell at the end.
+I was talked out of it though, which in retrospect is fine by me.
+At this point in the trip, though, I see the traffic with my own eyes, I’m not so sure about the motorbike at all anymore.

 Let’s see tomorrow.
 First, it’s time to find my hostel and something to eat.
 As a matter of fact, the bus stops within walking distance from my hostel, I especially checked that when I booked.
 When I step out of the vehicle and thank the driver for the smooth ride, a guy on a motorbike almost hits me.
 I’m shocked, but when I look at him, he smiles and says ‘Welcome to Vietnam!’.
 I shrug my shoulders and smile back.